niplav/site/leave_the_internet.md

 The Basic Argument
 ------------------

-The basic argument can be summarized as follows: The world economy is growing at around 2% a year, which constitutes exponential progress.
+The basic argument can be summarized as follows: There is often an economic incentive to get people addicted to things, and currently information technology seems to progressing fastest in finding new methods to do that.
+Existing legislative bodies move too slowly and don't understand the problem well enough to do much about it, and often the resulting polarization & outrage is in their interest.
+The world economy is growing at 2% a year, which constitutes exponential progress, but the resilience of human psychology is growing much slower, maybe just linearly (with evolutionary pressure).

 ### Two Different Growth Modes